Ranks and insignia of Royal Danish Navy

 The Royal Danish Navy ranks follows the NATO system of ranks and insignia, as does the rest of the Danish Defence.

-Outside this ranking system there are physicians (who may wear the same insignia in the Army/Air Force but with a slight variation in the Navy), nurses and veterinarians, while priests and judicial personnel wear totally different insignia and are without rank.
+Outside this ranking system there are physicians (who may wear the same insignia in the Army/Air Force but with a slight variation in the Navy), nurses and veterinarians, while priests and judicial personnel wear completely different insignia and are without rank.

 Current ranks

 Besides the NATO-system, the Danish defence utilizes its own system, which for the navy is as follows: